paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 10. What is deserialization?

 Remember how we talked about packing your data for exciting journeys with serialization?
-Today, we'll learn the amazing trick of bringing it all back with **deserialization**!
+Now, we'll learn the amazing trick of bringing it all back with **deserialization**!
 Think of it as the magical unwrapping process, revealing the delicious data hidden inside its travel package.

 **1. Why Deserializing?
 The Joy of Reusing Data:**